-- Verifiable in the Recipient's records; - Incurred or earned during the period of the award; - Not used to meet cost share requirements of any other U.S. federal program; - Necessary and reasonable for proper and efficient accomplishment of the program; - Allowable under the applicable cost principles; and - Non-U.S. federal funds.
+- Verifiable in the Recipient's records; - Incurred or earned during the period of the award; - Not used to meet cost share requirements of any other U.S. federal program; - Necessary and reasonable for proper and efficient accomplishment of the program; - Allowable under the applicable cost principles; and d.

-d.
 Information on Third-Party Leverage Funds/Resources, if applicable (Word)